-As an evolution of the Gateway Premium (I), the EMS Gateway Premium II kit includes everything you need to add your EMS devices to your home automation system.
+The EMS Gateway Premium II kit is the all time bestseller and includes everything you need to add your EMS devices to your home automation system.

 Just plug in the device into the service jack on the boiler with the supplied jack cable and stick it to the side of the boiler.